Believe it or not, your dog has more of an environmental footprint pawprint than you’re probably aware of.

 Pet overpopulation in the United States is a real problem and can contribute to problems for the environment.
 Just one female dog and her puppies — if left intact — can produce 67,000 new dogs in one year.

 Imagine the impact on our already overtaxed environment!
-That’s why Care2.com says neutering or spaying your dog is one of the best ways you can go green with your dog.
+That’s why they say that neutering or spaying your dog is one of the best ways you can go green with your dog.

 You probably already have all the things you need to make really cool dog toys: old socks, tennis balls, rope, you get the idea.